sky-uk/feed/README.md

 ### Multiple ingresses per cluster

 Multiple ingresses can be created per cluster.
-Feed will use the `sky.uk/KubernetesClusterIngressName=<name>` tag to attach to the right ELB.

-Ingress resources will be created where the `sky.uk/ingress-name` annotation matches the `ingress-name` argument.
+ELBs should be tagged with `sky.uk/KubernetesClusterIngressName=<name>` and feed instances started with `-ingress.name=<name>`.
+Feed instances will attach to ELBs with matching ingress names.

+A feed instance will adopt ingress resources with a matching `sky.uk/ingress-name=<value>` annotation.
+Ingress resources with no annotation will not be adopted and will have no traffic sent to their associated services.

+Use the script `ingress-no-annotation.sh` to find ingresses without this annotation.

 #### Support